rywby-dot/waypie/README.md

 - `Ctrl+Z` — undo the last edit, including additions, deletions, layout changes, dragging, settings, and icon selection.

-Configurator shortcuts are global only while a non-editable widget has focus.
-When a text or numeric input field is focused, `Ctrl+…` shortcuts are left to that field and do not modify the menu structure.
-Clicking outside an editable field clears its text cursor and returns keyboard focus to the configurator.
-Plain `Delete` is deliberately not a shortcut; deletion requires `Ctrl+D`.

-A click selects an item.
-Clicking and holding, then moving beyond the drag threshold, moves it instead.
-Clicking the current central circle selects the menu itself so its label and icon can be edited.

 ### Configuration settings

-The configurator reads and writes all non-visual top-level settings:

-- `menu-radius` — normal radial distance from the active center to its items and the minimum safe length of a newly created submenu connection;
-- `center-hitbox-size` — diameter of the central click target; use `0` to disable center clicks;
-- `minimum-edge-distance` — minimum permitted distance between a newly active menu center and a screen edge;
-- `center-mode` — open the root menu at the screen center instead of waiting for an initial pointer event;
-- `active-label-in-center` — move the focused item's label to the active center;
-- `close-submenu-on-center-click` — close Waypie from a submenu center instead of returning to its parent;
-- `hover-mode` — enable pause-and-turn selection without clicking;
-- `turbo-mode` — enable gesture navigation while a shortcut modifier is held and final selection on modifier release;
-- `preserve-proportions`, `auto-alignment`, and `configurator-show-icons` — persistent preferences used by the configurator.

-Each menu or action supports `label`, optional `icon-theme` and `icon`, and an integer `angle`.
-Actions contain a `command`; submenus contain further `items`.
-Submenus can be nested to any depth.
-An item cannot contain both a command and children.
-A submenu may contain no children: it remains editable, can be opened in the configurator, and is saved without being converted into an action.

 ### Saving and applying changes